-Tacoma school district considers suing teachers union after weeklong contract stalemate
+Tacoma school district may sue teachers union after weeklong contract stalemate

 Strikes by public employees, including teachers, are illegal in Washington.
 But there is no statute “imposing penalties on employees of state or local government for engaging in a strike,” according to a 2006 letter to lawmakers from former state Attorney General Robert McKenna.

 The law is clear, but public sentiment surrounding striking teachers is a “balancing act,” said Liv Finne, director of the education division at the Washington Policy Center, an independent research house based in Seattle.
+Judges have the power to hold those who don’t follow their orders in contempt.
+In the case of teacher strikes, union executives could be fined up to $1000 a day or face jail time until their strikes end, she said in an email.

 “Public sentiment is in support of the strikes, but sometimes laws are not in support of public sentiment,” Finne said.
 “Most districts don’t want to take unions to court because they don’t think the sentiment is in their favor and most judges are unwilling to impose penalties on teachers for the same reason.”